wanyonyi-dev/wanyonyi-dev/README.md

   - Styling with Tailwind CSS to create modern and responsive user interfaces.
   - Building server-side applications with Django, a powerful Python web framework.
   - Diving into PostgreSQL for efficient and scalable database management.
+  - Android development with Dart
+  - getting in touch with flask

 ## 🏆 Achievements